 Influencing your MP on climate change

 An MP has tens of thousands of constituents, and many political issues competing for their attention.
+Regional and local politicians are also busy.
 How can we make them pause to look at the bigger picture and recognise that climate change should be high on their priorities?

-But one of the most effective things to do is actually to go and see your MP, ideally with a group of constituents.
+One of the most effective things to do is actually to go and see your MP, ideally with a group of other constituents.
 Below are some tips for doing this.
 You can also contact Hope for the Future for support.
-They are a small organisation that specialises in supporting MP lobbying, originally focusing on church congregations, but now offering their expertise more broadly - contact hopeftf@gmail.com
+They are a small organisation that specialises in training and supporting people to engage their local politicians on climate and nature issues (contact form here).

 Do your research about your MP